CR3DT: Camera-RADAR Fusion for 3D Detection and Tracking: Abstract

 \section{Abstract}

-Accurate detection and tracking of surrounding objects is essential to enable self-driving vehicles.
-While \gls{lidar} sensors have set the benchmark for high performance, the appeal of camera-only solutions lies in their cost-effectiveness.
+To enable self-driving vehicles accurate detection and tracking of surrounding objects is essential.
+While \gls{lidar} sensors have set the benchmark for high-performance systems, the appeal of camera-only solutions lies in their cost-effectiveness.
 Notably, despite the prevalent use of \gls{radar} sensors in automotive systems, their potential in 3D detection and tracking has been largely disregarded due to data sparsity and measurement noise.
 As a recent development, the combination of \glspl{radar} and cameras is emerging as a promising solution.
 This paper presents \gls{cr3dt}, a camera-\gls{radar} fusion model for 3D object detection, and \gls{mot}.
 Building upon the foundations of the \gls{sota} camera-only \emph{BEVDet} architecture, \gls{cr3dt} demonstrates substantial improvements in both detection and tracking capabilities, by incorporating the spatial and velocity information of the \gls{radar} sensor.
 Experimental results demonstrate an absolute improvement in detection performance of 5.3\% in \gls{map} and a 14.9\% increase in \gls{amota} on the nuScenes dataset when leveraging both modalities. \gls{cr3dt} bridges the gap between high-performance and cost-effective perception systems in autonomous driving, by capitalizing on the ubiquitous presence of \gls{radar} in automotive applications.
+The code is available at: \url{https://github.com/ETH-PBL/CR3DT}.